raspberrypilearning/animated-story/en/step_4.md

 ### Add a navbar

-If you have completed the ***Welcome to antarctica*** project, you will know how to create a navbar.
+If you have completed the [Welcome to Antarctica](https://projects.raspberrypi.org/en/projects/welcome-to-antarctica) project., you will know how to create a navbar.

 --- task ---